pchemguy/ObjectStore/ObjectStore.md

 permalink: /objectstore
 ---

+The ObjectStore class simulates weak references via a Dictionary-based registry ([Patterns of Enterprise Application Architecture][]) and scalar keys as object handles.

 ### Dictionary map and public auto-assigned store instance

 ObjectStore essentially maintains an **ObjPtr&nbsp;&rarr;&nbsp;Obj** map in a wrapped dictionary.
 With ObjectStore employed, the child class (DbStatement) constructor saves the parent object (DbConnection) address instead of its reference while saving the latter to ObjectStore (see amended class diagram in [Fig. 1](#CircularReferenceResolved)).